MaxiBahrami/MaxiBahrami/README.md

 This journey of discovery did not merely grow; it flourished, transforming into a profound passion for software and web development.
 My relocation to Sweden at fifteen marked a pivotal chapter in my life.
 There, I rapidly assimilated the language, enabling me to embark on a formal education in network technology.
 Achieving certification as a network technician was just the beginning.
 My academic pursuits continued at TUC Yrkeshögskolan, where I immersed myself in web development, familiarizing myself with a myriad of systems and facets within this vast field.

 Today, I am the embodiment of that ever-curious boy, perpetually engaging with, learning from, and contributing to the domain I adore.
-Welcome to my world, where each project is a love letter to the art of web development.
+Welcome to my world, where each project is a love letter to the art of IT development.